-This MD&A is provided in addition to the accompanying consolidated financial statements and notes to assist readers in understanding our results of operations, financial condition, and cash flows.
-This MD&A is organized as follows:
+Our Management's Discussion and Analysis of Financial Condition and Results of Operations (the 'MD&A'') is provided in addition to the accompanying consolidated financial statements and notes to assist readers in understanding our results of operations, financial condition, and cash flows.
+MD&A is organized as follows:

 - Business Overview and Recent Events.
-A summary of our business and certain material recent events. - Significant Financial Statement Components.
-A summary of our significant financial statement components. - Results of Operations.
+A summary of the Company's business and certain material recent events. - Significant Financial Statement Components.
+A summary of the Company's significant financial statement components. - Results of Operations.
 An analysis of our financial results comparing the twelve months ended December 31, 2021 and 2020. - Liquidity and Capital Resources.
 An analysis of changes in our balance sheets and cash flows and discussion of our financial condition. - Critical Accounting Policies and Estimates.
-Accounting policies and estimates that we believe are important to understanding the assumptions and judgments incorporated in our reported financial results and forecasts.
+Accounting estimates that we believe are important to understanding the assumptions and judgments incorporated in our reported financial results and forecasts.